le0kar0ub1/LightBeam/src/target/README.md

 All plateform-family have a `shared` directory for usable sources over platforms.

-This array referenced built plateform and their own documentation.
+The array below reference the built plateform and their own documentation.

 | Plateform            | Description                                                          |